oakes/java-assignments/prework.md

 ### Clojure

 We'll be learning some Clojure later in the course to familiarize ourselves with the new industry trend towards functional programming.
-Please read through [Do Things: a Clojure Crash Course](http://www.braveclojure.com/do-things/).
-After that, watch [my talk about Clojure games](https://www.youtube.com/watch?v=0GzzFeS5cMc)!
+For now, just watch [my talk about Clojure games](https://www.youtube.com/watch?v=0GzzFeS5cMc)!
+If you want to read a comprehensive introduction to the language, try [Do Things: a Clojure Crash Course](http://www.braveclojure.com/do-things/), but don't worry if it is too much to absorb right now.
+We won't be dealing with it until later in the course.

 ### HTML & CSS